-On this day in 2012, 36-year-old Josh Powell, who had been in the public eye since police labeled him a person of interest in the 2009 disappearance of his 28-year-old wife, Susan, locks out a social worker then kills himself and his two sons, ages 5 and 7, by setting fire to his Graham, Washington, home.
+On February 5, 2012, 36-year-old Josh Powell, who had been in the public eye since police labeled him a person of interest in the 2009 disappearance of his 28-year-old wife, Susan, locks out a social worker then kills himself and his two sons, ages 5 and 7, by setting fire to his Graham, Washington, home.

 Susan Cox Powell was last seen alive by someone other than her immediate family late on the afternoon of December 6, 2009, when a friend who had just eaten a meal of pancakes and eggs with the Powells left their West Valley City, Utah, home.
 The friend later told authorities Susan Powell felt tired after the meal, which was made by Josh, and lay down for a nap.
 After the Powells failed to drop off their sons Braden and Charlie at daycare the following morning, and did not show up at their jobs or answer their phones, relatives contacted police.
 Later that same day, Josh Powell and his sons, then ages 2 and 4, returned home.
 When questioned by police, Powell claimed he had left with the boys around 12:30 a.m. on December 7 for an overnight camping trip.
 Asked by authorities why he would take his young children camping on a freezing night, Powell said he wanted to test his new generator.